GETTING MARRIED BUT DON’T LIKE POSING?

 3. The confetti shot.

 My favourite!
 Oh, how I love a good confetti shot.
-I always suggest to couples that you provide family and friends with confetti as many guests don’t bring it nowadays in case it can’t be thrown at your church or venue.
-It’s also worth asking your church or wedding venue if they permit confetti being thrown and if they have any restrictions.
+I always suggest to couples that you provide family and friends with confetti as many guests don’t bring it now in case it can’t be thrown at your church or venue.
+It’s also worth asking your church or wedding venue beforehand if they have any restrictions.

 Following your ceremony, you’ll be mingling with your guests for your drinks reception and no doubt your guests will be grabbing you for photos together too.
 Again, as a reportage photographer, I prefer to take a step back from everyone so that I can capture natural moments between you.
 If I was to interrupt these moments and direct couples and guests it would, for me, ruin the moments of joy and emotions often shared between couples and their guests during this once in a lifetime period.